The devil is in the details. If you have managed a manufacturing or engineering project, you will appreciate the truth of this statement.

 Understand The Part Design

-This might seem like an obvious consideration to have in mind, but you also need to understand the deep drawn process concerning the deep drawn process.
+The part design might seem like an obvious consideration to have in mind, but you also need to understand the deep drawn process concerning the deep drawn process.

 Rapid prototyping is relatively new in the manufacturing realm.
 Using 3D printing technology, customers and designers can produce prototype fast and cost-effectively.
 The technology, therefore, allows customers to validate their concepts before the production of any tooling.